A-03125

 Proposed Effective Date

-Imposes obligations on landlords who use automated housing decision making tools to screen applicants for housing in New York.
-Requires at least annual disparate impact analyses conducted by an independent auditor, with a summary published on the landlord's website and in housing listings before using the tool.
-Landlords must notify applicants at least 24 hours before using the tool, disclose the characteristics evaluated, the data collected and its sources, and the reason for any denial.
-Applicants must be allowed to request an alternative selection process or accommodation.
-Enforcement is exclusively through the Attorney General, who may investigate and bring court actions for compliance.
+Imposes obligations on landlords in New York who use automated housing decision making tools to screen applicants for housing.
+Requires annual independent disparate impact analysis, public posting of a summary of the analysis on the landlord's website and in housing listings, and pre-use notice to applicants at least 24 hours before the tool is used — including notice of the characteristics assessed, data collected, data sources, retention policies, and the reason for any denial.
+Applicants must be offered an alternative selection process or accommodation.
+Enforcement is by the Attorney General, who may investigate and bring court actions to mandate compliance.
+No private right of action or specific monetary penalties are provided.

 Summary

-Imposes obligations on landlords who use automated housing decision making tools to screen applicants for housing in New York.
-Requires at least annual disparate impact analyses conducted by an independent auditor, with a summary published on the landlord's website and in housing listings before using the tool.
-Landlords must notify applicants at least 24 hours before using the tool, disclose the characteristics evaluated, the data collected and its sources, and the reason for any denial.
-Applicants must be allowed to request an alternative selection process or accommodation.
-Enforcement is exclusively through the Attorney General, who may investigate and bring court actions for compliance.
+Imposes obligations on landlords in New York who use automated housing decision making tools to screen applicants for housing.
+Requires annual independent disparate impact analysis, public posting of a summary of the analysis on the landlord's website and in housing listings, and pre-use notice to applicants at least 24 hours before the tool is used — including notice of the characteristics assessed, data collected, data sources, retention policies, and the reason for any denial.
+Applicants must be offered an alternative selection process or accommodation.
+Enforcement is by the Attorney General, who may investigate and bring court actions to mandate compliance.
+No private right of action or specific monetary penalties are provided.

 Enforcement & Penalties